ThKrypt/QualCoder/01-Introduction.md

 ## Microsoft Windows

+**For ease of use.
+The QualCoder 2.7 release has an exe for Windows 64 bit computers: https://github.com/ccbogel/QualCoder/releases/tag/2.7**
+**Please ensure you have the VLC installed as well, for QualCoder to work.
+The QualCoder exe file bundles up all the python modules needed to run.**

 Download the QualCoder software from: https://github.com/ccbogel/QualCoder.
 This is the newest, but not yet officially released, version of code.
 Alternatively, choose the most recent release.
 Click the green button "Code", and then "Download ZIP".
 Then, unpack the file in a selected place (e.g. desktop).

 Open the unpacked folder "QualCoder-master", then open the inner folder "qualcoder" and make a shortcut of the file "qualcoder.py" on the desktop - for easier access.
 This file is the starting file for running software.